About Jay County

 Criminal Records

 The criminal records system in Jay County includes records of felonies, misdemeanors, traffic violations, and sex offender registrations.
-The Jay County Sheriff's Office and local police departments maintain these records, while the Indiana State Police provides statewide background checks.
 Residents can request background checks through the Indiana State Police website, which includes information on criminal history and sex offender status.

 Arrest Records

-Arrest records in Jay County are maintained by the Jay County Sheriff's Office.
+Arrest records in Jay County are maintained by Jay County Sheriff's Office.
 These records include details of the arrest, charges, and personal information of the arrestee.
 Residents and attorneys can request arrest records by contacting the Sheriff's Office directly.
-The Indiana Access to Public Records Act governs the release of these records, ensuring transparency while protecting sensitive information.
+The Indiana Access to Public Records Act governs the release of these records, for public access while protecting sensitive information.
 Arrest records typically contain the date of arrest, charges filed, and any court proceedings related to the case.

 Jail & Inmate Records

-The Jay County Jail, located in Portland, is the primary detention facility for individuals arrested in the county.
+Jay County Jail, located in Portland, is the primary detention facility holds individuals arrested in Jay County or serving short-term sentences.
 The booking process involves photographing, fingerprinting, and recording personal information of the detainee.
 Inmate lookup services are available through the Sheriff's Office, allowing family members and legal representatives to find current detainees.
 Visitation rules are specific to the facility, requiring visitors to schedule appointments and adhere to security protocols.

 • The bond and bail process in Indiana allows for the release of detainees pending trial, subject to court approval and payment of the set bond amount.